lgoudin/axeptio-ios-sdk/README.md

 pod update
 ```

-### 6. if for some reasons you wan't to clean up your projects from cocoapods stuff
+### 6. Cleaning up your project from everything related to CocoaPods
 ```bash
 pod deintegrate
 ```

 ##### Remark
-- by simply removing files ( Podfile, Podfile.lock, xcworkspace file ( package folder indeed) and Pods Folder, you are not removing the change that were made inside the setting of your xcode project file
+- by simply deleting the files (Podfile, Podfile.lock, xcworkspace file (package folder in fact) and Pods Folder, you do not delete the change that was made in your xCode project file settings

 # Getting started

 ## Swift

-In the main controller of your app, import the `AxeptioSDK` module, initialize the SDK by calling the `initialize` method providing a `clientId` and a `version`.
-Once the initialization is completed, you can make the widget appear by calling the `showConsentController` method.
+In the main controller of your applmication, import the `AxeptioSDK` module, initialize the SDK by calling the `initialize` method providing a `clientId` and a `version`.
+Once initialization is complete, you can make the widget appear by calling the `showConsentController` method.

 ```swift
 import UIKit